A fast algorithm for maximal propensity score matching

 First we try to compare the numbers of matched pairs for the algorithms in the case when $c_1=c_2=0.02$.
 Fig.~1 depicts the empirical cumulative distribution functions for the numbers of matched pairs.
 The graphs are plotted for Algorithm~A (solid lines) and GNNM (dashed lines).
 We see that under these settings Algorithm~A matches more pairs than GNNM.
 It makes little sense to compare algorithms that match significantly different numbers of pairs.
-If one algorithm is allowed to match a smaller number of pairs compared to another algorithm then the former algorithm can easily produce lesser maximal and average distances between the propensity scores of paired observations.
+If one algorithm is allowed to match a smaller number of pairs compared to another algorithm then the former algorithm can easily produce lesser maximal and average distances between the scores of paired observations.
 On the other hand, lesser numbers of pairs lead to less significant p-values and powers for statistical tests applied to matched observations.

 That is why, for the next graphs, we choose some $c_1<c_2$ to make the numbers of pairs matched by Algorithm~A and GNNM be similar.
-Fig.~2--4 depict the empirical cumulative distribution functions for the number of matched pairs, the maximal distance between the propensity scores of paired observations, and the average distance between the propensity scores of paired observations, respectively.
+Fig.~2--4 depict the empirical cumulative distribution functions for the number of matched pairs, the maximal distance between the scores of paired observations, and the average distance between the scores of paired observations, respectively.
 The graphs are plotted for Algorithm~A (solid lines), GNNM (dashed lines) and GNNM with rematching (\ref{suborder}) (dotted lines).